Let the Fire Burn

-Let the Fire Burn is a 2013 documentary film about the events leading up to and surrounding a 1985 stand-off between the black liberation group MOVE and the Philadelphia Police Department.
+Let the Fire Burn is a 2013 documentary film about the events leading up to and surrounding the 1985 MOVE bombing, at the culmination of a 1985 stand-off between the black liberation group MOVE and the Philadelphia Police Department.
 The film is directed and produced by Jason Osder and was released by Zeitgeist Films in October 2013.

 Synopsis

 The MOVE organization was originally established as a "back-to-nature" movement that practiced "green" methods.
 In 1985, the Philadelphia Police Department decided to take action to evict the group from their row house at 6221 Osage Avenue.
 When gunfire broke out and tear gas was not enough to pull the MOVE members out of the house, the police decided to drop explosives on the house.

 A fire soon began to blaze, endangering the several children now trapped inside the house.
 In a controversial decision, the police opted to "let the fire burn", resulting in the destruction of over 60 homes and the death of five children and six adults.
 Officials said they feared that MOVE would shoot at the firefighters.